-Development of music reading skills, basic music theory, musicianship and ear training as well as learn and perform music from a variety of genres.

-- Learn the concepts of reading chord notation and tablature as well as standard music notation reading skills. - Evaluations based on individual and small group performance on the guitar and music concepts. - Guitars will be provided to every student.
+- Development of music reading skills, basic music theory, musicianship and ear training as well as learn and perform music from a variety of genres. - Learn the concepts of reading chord notation and tablature as well as standard music notation reading skills. - Evaluations based on individual and small group performance on the guitar and music concepts. - Guitars will be provided to every student.

-Course # Course Name Grade Recommendations Credits 766 Guitar 2 10-12 Completion of Guitar 1 with a minimum grade of 85, or by audition 5
+Course # Course Name Grade Recommendations Credits 766 Guitar 2 10-12 Completion of Guitar 1 with a minimum grade of 80 OR by audition at the discretion of the VPA Supervisor 5